 The advisory committee has a contributing role in the university's major healthy living initiatives and health care benefit strategies.

 Its guidance and support has helped to shape several key areas, including:

-- MHealthy's evolution from a three-year initiative to an ongoing program that represents the University's continuing commitment to health and wellness.
+- MHealthy's evolution from a three-year initiative to an ongoing program that represents the university's continuing commitment to health and well-being.